owencqueen/MashPredict/README.md

 ## Data Availability

 All SRA codes are available in the [SRA_keys.txt](https://github.com/owencqueen/MashPredict/blob/main/SRA_keys.txt).
-A link to the FigShare for precomputed Mash sketches will be shared after deanonymizing the repository.
+Precomputed Mash sketches at the sketch sizes specified in the paper are provided in the `data` directory within the GitHub as tar files.